-I had not heard of osteopathy until I was in my 20’s, in fact I hadn’t even had a massage, though I had benefited from acupuncture treatment on occasion.
-My health career, at that stage, was trauma-focused, until I became a patient with a complex pain issue.
-After three years of different, ineffective, approaches to my problems, an osteopath and the acupuncturist and neurologist that the osteo referred me to, helped me successfully.
+My health career began outside of osteopathy and was trauma-focused.
+That changed when I was hit by a car and became a patient with a complex pain issue.
+After three years of different, ineffective, approaches to my problems, an osteopath, and the acupuncturist and neurologist that the osteopath referred me to, helped me.
 Due to that experience, I strongly believe that people need choice in different approaches to care from registered health professionals.
-I also realised that I had always thought like an osteopath – ‘everything’s connected so don’t treat issues like they are isolated from the rest of the person’s body, mind and choices’.
+I also realised that I had always thought like an osteopath.
+My thoughts tend towards ‘everything’s connected so don’t treat issues like they are isolated from the rest of the person’s body and mind’.

 My training and skills mostly relate to active adults, in treating injuries or keeping people ‘tuned-up’ so they enjoy more movement, and experience less discomfort.
-I use everything I’ve learned across 30 years of training and experience in different areas, and don’t rely on one modality in my approach to an individual’s treatment needs.
+I use everything I’ve learned across my years of training and experience in different areas.
+I don’t rely on one modality in my approach to an individual’s treatment needs.

-I’m a Peregian Beach local, having returned to the fresh fragrant clean air, the long clean natural beaches and friendly, caring folks that I used to know as a teenager, when I came back to Qld from a long stint in Sydney.
+I returned to the clean air, the long natural beaches and the friendly, caring folks of the Sunshine Coast that I used to know as a teenager, after a long stint in Sydney.
 I get out to scrunch my toes in the sand, and commune with ghost crabs, pat dogs and watch the waves roll in as often as possible.
+I am an inherently tactile person, so am attracted to textile crafts, as well as many types of art, music, huge skies and remote, pristine, outdoor spaces.
+I love adventurous activities, outrigger canoeing and dancing.

 Recent clinically-related training/CPD: